Danielyaoan/MedicareLDS2OMOP_ETL/python_etl/README.md

 DE1\_0\_2009\_Beneficiary\_Summary\_File\_Sample\_1.zip
 DE1\_0\_2010\_Beneficiary\_Summary\_File\_Sample\_1.zip

-N.B.- If you are downloading the files manually from CMS website, you need to rename 'DE1_0_2008_to_2010_Carrier_Claims_Sample_11A.csv.zip' to 'DE1_0_2008_to_2010_Carrier_Claims_Sample_11A.zip'.
-Also, some zipped files have '.Copy.csv' file inside them.
-Rename those files from 'Copy.csv' to '.csv' after unzipping the zipped files.
-If you use the download script, you don't have to do all of these manual steps.
-The script will take care of all these.

 ## Download CDMv5 Vocabulary files
 Download vocabulary files from <http://www.ohdsi.org/web/athena/>, ensuring that you select at minimum, the following vocabularies: